CivML-PolyMtl/cutagi-doc/examples/fnn/1d-toy-heteros.md

 ## 7. Visualize the results

-At the end of the execution the results will be printed in the console as seen below.
+At the end of the execution the results are printed in the console as seen below.

 > MSE           :  2.10
 > Log-likelihood: -0.15

-?> If you have created the visualizarion object and passed it to the regression object, a new window will pop up with the results.
+?> If you have created the visualization object and passed it to the regression object, a new window will pop up with the results.

 ![1D toy regression heteroscedastic problem](../../images/1D_toy_regression_heteros.png)

-**The black line is the true function, the red line is the predicted function and the red zone is the confidence intervals.*
+**The black line is the true function and the purple region is the true heteroscedastic confidence interval; the red line is the predicted expected values and the red region is the heteroscedastic confidence interval including both epistemic and aleatory uncertainties.*